Gilbert White: Life

-The naturalist
+Career

 White is regarded by many as England's first ecologist, and one of those who shaped the modern attitude of respect for nature.
 He said of the earthworm:

 Earthworms, though in appearance a small and despicable link in the chain of nature, yet, if lost, would make a lamentable chasm. [...] worms seem to be the great promoters of vegetation, which would proceed but lamely without them...

 The later naturalist Charles Darwin, when asked in 1870 about books that had deeply impressed him in his youth, mentioned White's writings.
 However, in Darwin's book, The Formation of Vegetable Mould: Through the Action of Worms, with Observations of Their Habits (1881), there is no footnote acknowledgement of White's earlier work in The Natural History and Antiquities of Selborne on the significance of earthworms in creating and maintaining topsoil.
 Although Darwin clearly states White had a deep understanding of worm behaviour.
 (See page 14 of Darwin's The Formation of Vegetable Mould).
 It has been argued that Darwin might not have propounded the theory of evolution without White's pioneering fieldwork establishing the importance of close observation.

 Rather than studying dead specimens, White observed live birds and animals in their own habitats over many years; creating a 'new kind of zoology, scientific, precise and based on the steady accumulation of detail'.
 The Natural History represents a shift to holistic, evidence-based engagement warmed by empathy.
 From nearly 40 years of observations, White recognised that birds and animals have inner lives.
 He based his work on accurate (if haphazard) recording of events, classifying, measuring, analysing data, making deductions from observations, and experimenting.
 He was 'one of the first writers to show that it was possible to write of the natural world with a fresh and intensely personal vision without in any way sacrificing precision'.
 Thus, Richard Mabey quotes White: 'during this lovely weather the congregating flocks of house martins on the Church and tower were very beautiful and very amusing!
 When they flew off all together from the roof, on any alarm, they quite swarmed in the air.
 But they soon settled again in heaps on the shingles; where preening their feathers to admit the rays of the sun, they seemed highly to enjoy the warm situation.'
 White's scientific outlook was coloured by his theology.
 He did not have grand theories, plan experiments and replicate them as a modern scientist would: he was more freewheeling and, arguably, as a consequence more appealing as a writer.